pcwerk/jurassic/README.md

 A package `$hostname.tar.gz` will be created.
 This file can be copied back into a central repository for analysis at a later time.

-## Analyze
+## Analyze Collected Hashes

 Once the data has been collected, we'd need to analyze for malware.
 The general approach for data analysis is based on chained processing flow:

-1. Identify "known bads" by checking hash against blacklist
+1. Identify malware by checking hashes against a blacklist
-2. Eliminate "known "goods" by checking hash against whitelist
+2. Eliminate known goods by checking hashes against whitelist
-3. Tag potentially bad by checking filenames against blacklist
+3. The remaining hashes from 1 and 2 are now considered unknowns
-4. Tag potentially bad by checking filenames not on the whitelist
+4. Review files associated with hashes from 3
-5. Manual review of remaining candidates from 1, 2, 3 and 4
+5. Submit remaining hashes against online sites

 ### Automated Tool: `check_hash`